CMSgov/beneficiary-fhir-data/rfcs/0013-synthea-future-claims-and-automation.md

 Mitre Synthea:

 * [Synthea](https://github.com/synthetichealth/Synthea) -- for generating synthetic beneficiary and claim data to load into BFD DB.
+  * How To Differentiate Synthea And Real Data:
+    - Synthetic beneficiary IDs are a negative number.
+    - Synthetic MBIs have the character 'S' in a certain position.

 Generating & Loading Synthea Data:
-- BFD clones the latest version of the Synthea codebase, and generates the RIF files via the `run_Synthea` command, where the batch size and geography can be set, as well as a Synthea.properties file, which is important, for defining numeric ranges of key claim and beneficiary properties i.e. beneficiary ID, claim group ID, claim date, etc.
+- BFD clones the master branch of the Synthea codebase, and generates the RIF files via the `run_Synthea` command, where the batch size and geography can be set, as well as a Synthea.properties file, which is important, for defining numeric ranges of key claim and beneficiary properties i.e. beneficiary ID, claim group ID, claim date, etc.
 - The RIF files are copied into the BFD Server codebase, and loaded into the local database.
 - If there are no errors loading locally, the RIF files are uploaded to AWS S3 and loaded into TEST, PROD SBX, PROD databses via the same ETL process with CCW RIF files.
 - Synthetic data is now available to BFD users.